 DID YOU KNOW?

-- ♦ Obesity starts in early childhood.
-With 1 in 5 children ages 2-5 years overweight or obese prevention efforts must target our youngest children. - ♠ A child's dietary preferences and health foundation is established in early childhood. - Sugar-sweetened beverages are the only food or beverage that has been directly linked to obesity, a leading cause of heart disease, type-2 diabetes, and some cancers.
-A typical 10oz grape juice drink contains 8 teaspoons of sugar - twice the recommended amount for preschoolers! - Decreasing the amount of sugar sweetened beverages consumed as a child is a first step to developing healthy habits as they get older.
+INCLUDED IN THIS RESOURCE GUIDE: Obesity starts in early childhood.
+With 1 in 5 children ages 2-5 years overweight or obese prevention efforts must target our youngest children.
+Beverage Guidelines At-A-Glance by Age Water Checklist for Early Childhood Education settings A child's dietary preferences and health foundation is established in early childhood.
+3. Sample healthy beverage policies Sugar-sweetened beverages are the only food or beverage that has been directly linked to obesity, a leading cause of heart disease, type-2 diabetes, and some cancers.
+A typical 10oz grape juice drink contains 8 teaspoons of sugar - twice the recommended amount for preschoolers!
+Decreasing the amount of sugar sweetened beverages consumed as a child is a first step to developing healthy habits as they get older.
+Going "Live" with Rev Your Bev!
+Email and newsletter templates and social media tools 5.
+Pledge card for staff, students, and parents 6.
+Water recipes 7.
+Virginia Training and Technical Assistance Resources 8.
+National Training and Technical Assistance Resources